iLukSbr/ac-voltmeter/README.md

-# ac-voltmeter
+# 250VAC voltmeter
-ESP32 250 VAC voltmeter with a 4-digit display.
+ESP32 250VAC voltmeter with a 4-digit display.